When it comes to modern HR, there's no such thing as business as usual -- or, at least, there shouldn't be. The...

 Can you provide a few illustrations of the use of AI for HR?

-Meister: The recruitment function is the first one to be massively transformed by artificial intelligence.
+Meister: The recruitment function is the one to be massively transformed by artificial intelligence.
 There is a lot in that talent acquisition function that is manual and routine that immediately can be transformed with an artificial AI tool [like a] chatbot.

-Some of the new venture-funded chatbots -- one is called Mya -- say that they can automate 75% of the recruiting function.
+Some of the venture-funded chatbots -- one is called Mya -- say that they can automate 75% of the recruiting function.
 The biggest issue in recruitment is the 'big black hole.'
 You go to the website, you see an awesome job, you send your resume -- and what happens?
 Basically, nothing.
 You never hear from that company, or maybe, you hear from them six months later.

 Research tells us that that's impacting [potential candidates'] perception of that employer as a brand.